MAEnvs4VRP/.github/profile/README.md

 </p>

 MAEnvs4VRP is an open research community exploring the intersection of Machine Learning and combinatorial logistics.
-We develop Environments, Multi-Agent Reinforcement Learning algorithms, and benchmarks that leverage Neural Combinatorial Optimization to solve Vehicle Routing Problems (VRPs).
+We develop Environments, Multi-Agent Learning algorithms, and benchmarks that leverage Neural Combinatorial Optimization to solve Vehicle Routing Problems (VRPs).

 ## Contributing